nathan-barry/poor-mans-apple-intelligence/README.md

 Each tool corresponds to a function in the given shortcut (e.g., sending messages, making calls, managing calendar events).
 Under the hood, the server builds a four-line payload, pipes it into the `shortcuts` CLI, and returns the shortcut’s response which is then given back to Claude for further processing.

+Complete list of features:

+* Send text messages
+* Call someone
+* Facetime someone
+* Send an email
+* Retrieve all contacts (context for Claude)
+* List past calendar events (context for Claude)
+* List future calendar events (context for Claude)
+* List calendar events today (context for Claude)
+* Create a new calendar event
+* List all pending reminders (context for Claude)
+* Create a reminder
+* Fetch the current weather
+* Fetch the weather forecast
+* Set an alarm at a specified time
+* Delete an existing alarm
+* List all configured alarms

 ---

 ## Table of Contents